 Ask to leave a message for the Interventional Radiology nurse.

 After hours, call (608) 262-2122.
 This will give you the paging operator.
 Ask for the Interventional Radiology Resident on call.
-Give the operator your name and phone number with the area code.
+Give your name and phone number with the area code.
 The doctor will call you back.

 Toll-free number: 1-800-323-8942.